openworm/org.geppetto.docs/source/devdocs.md

 ### [Node.js](https://github.com/openworm/org.geppetto.frontend.nodejs) (protoype)

+## Do you provide additional documentation for the backend?
+The javadocs documentation is available [here](./javadoc/index.html).

 ## What concepts are captured by the Geppetto Model abstraction?
  - 3D primitives
  - Compound types (containers of other types)